How your home meets health and safety laws

 Your responsibilities

-If you don’t, we may have to take action to gain access, which could include going through court if necessary, putting your tenancy at risk.
+If you repeatedly refuse to let us into your home, we may have to take action to gain access, which could include going through court if necessary, putting your tenancy at risk.

 You should be careful not to interfere with any fire safety systems provided for your safety, and let us know as soon as possible if you notice any systems, like fire doors or fire alarms in your home or in communal areas, are faulty so that we can repair them as soon as possible.